kodecocodes/i10t/09-uiview-property-animator/uiview-property-animator.markdown

 ![width=80% bordered](images/Animals2.png)

 Once you’ve let go, the animation will either return to the top or complete.

+$[=s=]

 If you try and grab the screen as it’s disappearing (the transition is super slow to help you with this!), nothing will happen.

 To make an interactive transition super-duper interruptibly interactive, there’s a new method to implement on your `UIViewControllerAnimatedTransitioning` object.
 Open **DropDownDismissAnimator.swift**.
 This is a standard transition Animator object.
 Add the following new method: